BitDevsNYC/BitDevsNYC.github.io/_posts/2020-02-19-whitepaper-series-11-coinjoin.md

 Other topics we will cover
 - Post-mix merge avoidance
-- Hardware wallets and conjoin
+- Hardware wallets and CoinJoin
 - How schnorr can improve coinjoins